Judicial Case Conference

 If you cannot accord a full-time lawyer, you should consider self- represented coaching.
 You can hire a lawyer to help you prepare for the JCC, but not to attend the actual meeting.
 That will save you many thousands of dollars.
 Self-represented coaching is becoming very popular in family law.
 You pay only for the lawyer’s time that you use.

-If you need a lawyer to represent you or provide legal coaching, contact our law firm toll-free at 1-844-466-6529
+If you need a lawyer to represent you or provide legal coaching, contact our online legal services marketplace toll-free at 1-844-466-6529

 How To Get Ready To Present At The Judicial Case Conference?